LinCannn/ADM-HW1/README.md

 ## Contents

-- `merged.pdf`: A compiled document containing all the submissions from the HackerRank platform.
+- `merged_out.pdf`: A compiled document containing all the submissions from the HackerRank platform.
 - `scripts.py`: Python scripts with solutions to all exercises from the assignment.

 Feel free to explore the repository for more details on each submission.